AlexLike/FlexStudio/README.md

 ### Protocol

-For the study protocol, please refer to `study/protocol.md`
+View the [entire protocol](/Deliverables/Study/protocol.md) in its separate document.

 ---

 ### Study Results

-For a more detailed report on the study results, please refer to sections 3 and 4 of our paper [_Designing and Evaluating a Responsivity Tool for Flex Studio_](/Deliverables/Report.pdf)
+For a detailed report on the study results, please refer to sections 3 and 4 of our paper [_Designing and Evaluating a Responsivity Tool for Flex Studio_](/Deliverables/Study/Report.pdf).

 #### Quantitive